turingschool/frontend-mod-1-prework/section2/README.md

 Lastly, [Codecamdemy also has a good intro on JavaScript functions](https://www.codecademy.com/courses/introduction-to-javascript/lessons/functions) in their free account plan.
 Completing this is _optional_!

-> 👨🏽‍💻PAUSE here, and complete the exercises in `functions.js`
+> X 👨🏽‍💻PAUSE here, and complete the exercises in `functions.js`

 ## Exercises

 At this point, you should have worked through all files in the `exercises` directory.
 Confirm that you have before moving on.

+X

 ## Vocabulary